roks70/Medabots9-Translations/README.md

 ## Progress
 Story (story/spt) - quality checked all story lines.
-Battle (battle/spt) - 2/8 full tutorials quality checked.
+Battle (battle/spt) - tutorials 1 and 2 are quality checked.
 The other aren't used.
 Help/Info (mdr/spt) - ~900 files.
-This seems to be the medaparts, memos, skill descriptions, 3 tutorials quality checked.
+This seems to be the medawatch files which includes medaparts, memos, skill descriptions, 3 tutorials quality checked.
 Translations don't break the game but look rather ugly until quality checked/formatted.
 Internal Data (param) - this is where the medapart names/values live but it is binary data so a bit harder to edit manually without breaking something.